BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain.md

 style 2a stroke-width: 3px, stroke-dasharray: 5
 ```

-Switching from one chain to another chain is often called a "Reorg"&mdash;short for "Blockchain Reorganization".
+Switching from one chain to another chain is often called a "reorg"&mdash;short for "blockchain reorganization".
-When a Reorg occurs, Transactions that were previously valid may become invalid if a Transaction on the other chain spent the same [Transaction Output](/protocol/blockchain/transaction#transaction-output) as the original Transaction.
+When a reorg occurs, transactions that were previously valid may become invalid if a transaction on the other chain spent the same [transaction output](/protocol/blockchain/transaction#transaction-output) as the original transaction.
-During a Reorg, Transactions that were dependent upon a Transaction that was not included in the other chain will transitively become invalid as well.
+During a reorg, transactions that were dependent upon a transaction that was not included in the other chain will transitively become invalid as well.

 ```mermaid
 graph LR